livepeer/go-ethereum-p2p-test/README.md

 ## Setup

+If you would like to simply connect to the Livepeer Toynet (test network with id=326), no setup is necessary.
+Simply run the command:

+`livepeer`

-If you already have an ethereum node running, you can create a new node account, and launch Livepeer with the following commands.
+This will prompt you to create a new ethereum account, and unlock it with a password.

+If you would like to control where the data for Livepeer is stored, which account is used, and other options such as private network ids, specific ports, read on.

+Specify the data directory:

+`livepeer --datadir ./<datadir>`

+Generate a new account address and use it:

-`geth --datadir ./<your-geth-data-directory> account new`
+`geth --datadir <datadir>  account new`

-Copy the output account address, perhpas into an environment variable $BZZKEY
+Copy the output account address, perhaps into an environment variable $BZZKEY

-`livepeer --bzzaccount $BZZKEY --datadir <your-geth-data-directory> --ethapi $DATADIR/geth.ipc`
+`livepeer --bzzaccount $BZZKEY --datadir <datadir> --ethapi $DATADIR/geth.ipc`

 By default this should connect you to the Livepeer POC network.
 For detailed instructions, refer to the following section.